 The Sport X strap also features an underarm stabilizing strap.
 This is easily removable if you don’t think it will help or suit your shooting style.

 When the stabilizing strap is connected and tightened, it pulls the strap’s comfortable padding into the top of your shoulder.
 This works well to stop the strap sliding off your shoulder while you walk around.
 Adding to the comfort of this system is an elasticated portion of the stabilizing strap, allowing you to move your arms around freely and not feel constricted by the extra strap.

 On a hot day, I remove the strap or leave it dangling down because it pushes my clothing into my armpit and makes me feel uncomfortably sweaty and causes the dreaded sweat patch.
 In cooler temperatures where I’m wearing more than one layer, I do find it to be a useful feature if you are walking around without a camera bag.
 On the other hand, if you’re constantly getting the camera out of your bag for a minute at a time while you take a shot, there’s no need to use the stabilizer strap and it can be left at home.

 I absolutely love using the QD system on my cameras, whether that’s with a natively compatible strap like this Sport X, or a converted strap using off the shelf QD swivels.

-There aren’t a lot of options on the marked for QD compatible camera straps, but if you’re in the market for one, this is the best yet.
-BlackRapid have simply taken the tried and tested comfort and function of the popular Sport strap, and breathed a little change into it with a QD swivel.
+There aren’t a lot of options on the market for QD compatible camera straps, but if you’re in the market for one, this is the best yet.
+BlackRapid has simply taken the tried and tested comfort and function of the popular Sport strap and breathed a little change into it with a QD swivel.

 If you are looking to compare this strap with other options on the market, I’d recommend you take a look at our massive guide to the best camera straps on the market this year.
 We have thoroughly tested 22 different straps to compare their performance, and the Sport X strap is on that list.